 If the worst-case scenario occurs and a bear attacks, your response depends on the species of bear.
 If it's a black bear, fight and make as much noise as possible.
 If it's a brown bear, experts advise to play dead — Remember the saying, “If it’s black, fight back; if it’s brown, lie down.”
 This may cause the animal to leave the area planning to return later to dine on your remains.
 Brown bears often bury their prey, but not deeply, so don't panic if this occurs.
 You may also be able to fend off the attack by using bear spray.
 Also, always enjoy the wilderness in groups of three or more to optimize positive outcomes of encounters with wildlife, and be sure to keep bear spray in an easily accessible place, such as in a holster rather than in your backpack.

-One of the most important things to realize when developing a bear defense strategy is that although the majority of bears are predictable, there is always about a 5 percent wild card with bear behavior.
-Also, even though bear populations are most concentrated in rural parts of the American West, the Pacific Northwest and Alaska, there have nonetheless been sightings in all states except for Hawaii.
+One of the most important things to realize when developing a bear defense strategy is that although the majority of bears are predictable, there is always about a five percent wild card with bear behavior.
+Even though bear populations are most concentrated in rural parts of the American West, the Pacific Northwest and Alaska, there have nonetheless been sightings in all states except for Hawaii.
 Making a habit of carrying bear protection spray as part of your camping, picnicking, and hiking bear safety strategy minimizes chances of actual bear attacks during periods of outdoor recreation.
-Please feel free to contact SABRE for more information on bear safety products.